wmhunt1/React-Portfolio/README.md

 # React-Portfolio
 ## Description
-A portfolio of my work using react.
+A portfolio of my work made using react.

 Links and projects from the Portfolio
 1. Quar'N'Titles